Conquering Animal Sound

-Early history (2008-2010)
+Early history (2008–2010)

 Kampman and Scott met at university in Edinburgh, and began collaborating in 2008.
 Taking their name from an article about the Conquering Lion sound-system group, they released a free mixtape titled "Your Friends, Conquering Animal Sound" on download and cassette, and began gigging around Scotland.
 In 2010 they were approached by new label Gerry Loves Records, and released their debut single "Giant" on 7" and download.

 Kammerspiel (2011)

-Gizeh Records released their debut album "Kammerspiel", which The Skinny (magazine) called "a remarkable unveiling ... the organic and the electronic coexisting beautifully".
+Gizeh Records released their debut album Kammerspiel, which The Skinny called "a remarkable unveiling ... the organic and the electronic coexisting beautifully".
 The Line of Best Fit heralded it "one of the most accomplished debuts 2011 will see", and Drowned In Sound praised Kammerspiel's depth, as it "simultaneously managed to capture on record the full depth of their creativity and imagination, as well as the inherent beauty of their sound".

 The album was recorded and mixed entirely by the band in Kampman's flat, and she discussed this lo-fi approach, which informed the album's title, in an article with the Skinny.I had the word Kammerspiel in mind for a long time.
 I saw that there was a comparison to be drawn between the way those Kammerspielfilm films were made and what occurred within them, and Conquering Animal Sound's approach to music making.
 I imagine a lot of different facial expressions within our songs, similar to the way narrative was conveyed in Kammerspiel films.
 I think there’s an intimacy to our music, which is probably a consequence of the fact that it has been made by two people together in one space.

-"Kammerspiel" was shortlisted for the inaugural Scottish Album of the Year Award, ultimately losing out to Bill Wells and Aidan Moffat's Everything's Getting Older.
+Kammerspiel was shortlisted for the inaugural Scottish Album of the Year Award, ultimately losing out to Bill Wells and Aidan Moffat's Everything's Getting Older.